davidpark397/Word-Generator/README.md

-# word-generator
+# Random Word Generator

 I created a word and definition generating website.
-Supports listening to the word and definition through the listen button, sharing the word/definition to twitter through the tweet button, and copying the text to a clipboard through the clipboard button.
+The website has buttons for listening to the word/definition, sharing it to twitter, and copying the text to the clipboard.

 I leveraged the random word (https://random-word-api.herokuapp.com/home) and free dictionary (https://dictionaryapi.dev/) APIs.